Fil/pangea/src/uk-bivariate-map.md

 # UK Bivariate Map

-Inspired by Muhammad Mohsin Raza’s [Creating Professional Bivariate Maps in R](https://www.datawim.com/post/creating-professional-bivariate-maps-in-r/) article, let’s see how we can create a similar map with Observable Plot.
+Inspired by Muhammad Mohsin Raza’s [Creating Professional Bivariate Maps in R](https://www.datawim.com/post/creating-professional-bivariate-maps-in-r/) article, I wanted to see how to create a similar map with Observable Plot.
+Here is the result:

 ```js
 display(map);
 ```

-First, we need the data for mean **temperature** and **precipitation**.
-We follow the [guide](https://climate.northwestknowledge.net/TERRACLIMATE/TERRACLIMATE_GRIDMET_guidance.php) to find the proper way to download [NetCDF](https://en.wikipedia.org/wiki/NetCDF) files from the University of Idaho’s TerraClimate repository.
-This happens in a [parameterized data loader](https://observablehq.com/framework/params), which retrieves one file for each dimension (`ppt` — precipitation; and `tmin`, `tmax` — the minimum and maximum temperatures [we’ll take the midpoint of these two values]).
+To create this map, we need to fetch some **temperature** and **precipitation** data.
+This [guide](https://climate.northwestknowledge.net/TERRACLIMATE/TERRACLIMATE_GRIDMET_guidance.php) indicates the proper way to download [NetCDF](https://en.wikipedia.org/wiki/NetCDF) files from the University of Idaho’s TerraClimate repository.
+We make this query in a [parameterized data loader](https://observablehq.com/framework/params), which retrieves one file for each dimension: `ppt` — precipitation; and `tmin`, `tmax` — the minimum and maximum temperatures (we’ll take the midpoint of these two values).

 ```sh
 var=${1#--variable=}